Rebranding an Innovative Tech Start-up that Revolutionized its Industry

 THO also served as diligent traffic cops to identify and correct any outdated or incorrect uses of the new brand.

 From July 2015-June 2016, despite a significant name change and 100% rebrand, the program maintained the company’s media dominance.
 As a result, the Ten-X name hit the marketplace without losing even the slightest bit of traction.
-Over the course of the subsequent one-year period, the campaign placed 621 reporter-authored stories, an average of 1.7 articles per day.
+Over the course of the subsequent one-year period, the campaign placed 621 reporter-authored stories, an average of 1.7 articles per day for the tech start-up.

 Careful planning and building relationships are the two biggest drivers of success in any media campaign.
 In this case, the client and reporter alike knew there would be a continuity of service and expertise that transcended any brand.
 It’s because THO is known for, and provided, trusted customer service to both the client and targeted media outlets.